-- 5.2.1 The education provider has the educational facilities and infrastructure to deliver the program and achieve the program outcomes. - 5.2.2 The education provider maintains systems for secure, confidential and accurate recording and reporting of trainee enrolment, academic progress and completion, and for managing the program. - 5.2.3 The education provider ensures trainees and staff have access to safe and well-maintained physical facilities and educational resources in its teaching and learning sites to achieve the outcomes of the program. - 5.2.4 The education provider ensures trainees have equitable access to the information communication applications and digital health technology to facilitate their learning and support their practice. - 5.2.5 Information services available to staff, supervisors and trainees include library resources, support staff and a reference collection adequate to meet learning, teaching and research needs in all learning sites.
+- 5.2.1 The education provider has the educational facilities and infrastructure to deliver the program and achieve the program outcomes. - 5.2.2 The education provider maintains systems for secure, confidential and accurate recording and reporting of trainee enrolment, academic progress and completion, and for managing the program. - 5.2.3 The education provider ensures trainees and staff have access to safe and well-maintained physical facilities and educational resources in its teaching and learning sites to achieve the program outcomes. - 5.2.4 The education provider ensures trainees have equitable access to the information communication applications and digital health technology to facilitate their learning and support their practice.